Inshadowin/react-knowledge/README.md

 };
 ```

 The issue here is that `batch` will re-create all batches if anything changes.
 So you most likely you need to create a way to track changes and know what batch was affected.
 Not an easy task if you have dynamic items.
-If you don't and this is just a display - don't bother
+If you don't and this is just a display - don't bother.
+You can find example for such useBatch here.
+You can optimize it more, but I've made code readable so you get the idea there

 ### Updates in parallel